 Hillside is a medium-sized town located in the state of New Jersey.
 With a population of 21,967 people and four constituent neighborhoods, Hillside is the 91st largest community in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hillside is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hillside isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hillside are a mix of both white- and blue-collar jobs.
 Overall, Hillside is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hillside who work in office and administrative support (15.82%), sales jobs (7.68%), and management occupations (7.30%).
+There are especially a lot of people living in Hillside who work in office and administrative support (15.70%), management occupations (8.77%), and sales jobs (8.22%).

 Although the majority of commuting trips in the town are by private automobile, Hillside is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Hillside area by reducing both traffic and air pollution.

 Hillside is an extremely ethnically-diverse town.
 The people who call Hillside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillside residents report their race to be Black or African-American, followed by White.
 Hillside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.53% of the town’s residents.
-Important ancestries of people in Hillside include Haitian, Brazilian, Italian, and Polish.
+People of Hispanic or Latino origin account for 18.35% of the town’s residents.
+Important ancestries of people in Hillside include Portuguese, Haitian, Brazilian, Italian, and Ghanian.

 The most common language spoken in Hillside is English.
 Other important languages spoken here include Spanish and Portuguese.